Foundation-Devices/foundation-ur-py/README.md

 ## Notes for Maintainers

-Before accepting a PR that can affect build or unit tests, make sure the following sequence of commands succeeds:
+Before accepting a PR that can affect build or unit tests, make sure the following command succeeds:

 ```
-TBD
+python test.py
 ```

 ## Origin, Authors, Copyright & Licenses

 Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2020 by Foundation Devices Inc., and are [licensed](./LICENSE) under the [TBD](http://tbd).

-This code is a port from C++ to Python of the original reference implementation by Blockchain Commons.
+This code is a Python portof the original C++ reference implementation by Blockchain Commons.
 See [Blockchain Commons UR Library](https://github.com/BlockchainCommons/bc-ur) for the original version.

 ### Dependencies

-TBD
+Either `hashlib` in a normal Python environment or `uhashlib` in MicroPython must be available.

 ## Contributing